 Background details of the first tramway in Casablanca

-The Casablanca tramway project is a primary element of the Casablanca Urban Development Programme, which has resulted from an alliance between France and Morocco.
+Casablanca tramway is a primary element of the Casablanca Urban Development Programme, which has resulted from an alliance between France and Morocco.
 The programme aims to enhance the living conditions of Casablanca, along with sustaining its potential as an economy.

 Casa Tram awarded the construction management contract for the tramway to a consortium of France-based Systra, and CID Engineering & Development Consultants of Morocco.
 The consortium handled issues pertaining to tendering, project design and supervision of construction.

-The traffic management of the tram line is being taken care of by the Central Command Post in Sidi Moumen.
+Two more contracts were awarded to Alstom in 2010 for design, constructio and deployment of the signalling and power supply systems on the tram line.
+Traffic management of the tram line is being taken care of by the Central Command Post in Sidi Moumen.